Florida Restrictions on Payday Loan Lenders

 Number of Loans

 You can only have one outstanding payday loan at a time.
 Loans are tracked through a central database.
-When you pay the loan back, you have to wait out a 24-hour cooling-off period before you can take out another payday loan.
+When you pay the loan back, you must wait out a 24-hour cooling-off period before taking out another payday loan.
 (Fla.
 Stat.
 Ann. § 560.404).

 Loan Term